yt-project/yt/doc/source/installing.rst

   hg update yt
   python setup.py develop --user

-If you choose this installation method, you do not need to run any activation script since this will install yt into your global python environment.
+As above, you can leave off ``--user`` if you want to install yt into the default package install path.
+If you do not have write access for this location, you might need to use ``sudo``.

 Keeping yt Updated via Mercurial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^